ClickHouse/clickhouse-docs/docs/en/guides/improving-query-performance/sparse-primary-indexes/sparse-primary-indexes-design.md

 </details>

-The primary key in the DDL statement above causes the creation of primary index based on the two specified key columns.
+The primary key in the DDL statement above causes the creation of the primary index based on the two specified key columns.

 <br/>
 Next insert the data: